voiceco/ui-speechinput/README.md

 todo:
+* show recording indicator
 * refactor watson module to use plain websocket internally
+* TEST: gracefully handle watson connection failure
+* TEST: what happens when we put the tab in the background?
 * load lame dependency independently to reduce bundle size
-* TEST: what happens when we put the tab in the background?
 * prototype a push-to-talk type interaction (might be less buttons and easier to use)
 * store audio locally
 * upload audio to backend opportunistically